 Research focuses on the relationship between marketing success and service satisfaction and on business-to-business marketing.

-Todd A. Mooradian, Professor of Business
+Todd A. Mooradian, Associate Dean for Faculty and Professor of Business

 B.S., University of New Hampshire; M.B.A., Wake Forest University; Ph.D.
 University of Massachusetts.

 Specializes in consumer behavior, international and cross-cultural marketing, and marketing strategies

 Interests in marketing management, product management and consumer behavior.

 Don R. Rahtz, J.S.
 Mack Professor of Business

 B.A. and M.B.A., Northern Illinois University; Ph.D., Virginia Polytechnic Institute.

 Pursues studies in industrial marketing, macro-marketing, public policy and marketing, quality of life, transitional economy market assessment and development for domestic and International export and sustainable environmental marketing, marketing communications.

 Lawrence J. Ring, Executive MBA Alumni, Professor of Business